gaurij7/gaurij7/README.md

 My career across diverse industries — Healthcare, Payment Processing, E-Learning, and Marketing — has honed my expertise across the data and analysis lifecycle.

-Currently working as a Business Intelligence Analyst Intern at OmniPayments, I'm deepening my knowledge in vital areas like business intelligence, data engineering, data mining, database management and software development.
+Currently working as a Business Intelligence Analyst Intern at OmniPayments, I'm deepening my knowledge in vital areas in business intelligence, data engineering, data mining, database management and software development.

 I aim to contribute to innovative data engineering methodologies and scalable frameworks, shaping a dynamic future for businesses.
 I'm eager to collaborate on projects and explore internship and full time opportunities.